sierra2600/ChromeAcerR11toArch/README.md

 bootloader (the script is more setup for copy an paste at the moment)

-PstInstll.sh is coming as soon as I stop loosing my frustration with KDE pushing the still very broken wayland environment and causing my audio not to work at all
+PstInstll.sh is post install, I am getting tired of KDE pushing the still very broken Wayland, I need to be able to use AnyDesk and RustDesk in unattended mode (where someone isn't at the laptop/PC to click allow) and I am having issues at the moment with not getting ANY audio from Discord

 Based off of the guide from Sudaraka
 Wijesinghe titled "Chromebook R11